samantharitter/mongo-cxx-driver/Download-and-Compile.md

  - `--libpath=<path-to-libs>` Specifies path to additional libraries.
  - `--cpppath=<path-to-headers>` Specifies path to additional headers.
  - `--extrapath=<path-to-boost>` Specifies the path to your Boost libraries if they are not in a standard search path for your toolchain.
+ - `--dllpath` Specifies the runtime search path for DLLs when running tests.
+Set this to the directory containing boost, ssl, or sasl DLLs as required.
+   - NOTE: This is a windows-only option.
+   - NOTE: This option is only available on the `legacy` branch at version legacy-0.10.0-pre or later.

 ##### Build Options
  - `--dbg=[on|off]` Enables runtime debugging checks.
 Defaults to off.
 Specifying `--dbg=on` implies `--opt=off` unless explicitly overridden with `--opt=on`.